jespersgaard/projects/readme.md

 #projects
 ####a social project management system

+`note: this project is only a rough idea yet!`

 ##aim
 The aim of 'projects' is to develop a decentralized social project management system that can be run on a simple php/mysql-webserver.